Yousuf-Rizwan/password-manager/README.md

 - File handling operations

 This was in my opinion the most frustrating part of the project.
-With each fix another 2 issues showed up and using solutions i had never touched before definitely pushed me to the limits A prevalent issue was key generation not working after pytest, however after some tinkering to my main project this somehow vanished ;/
+With each fix another 2 issues showed up and using solutions I had never touched before definitely pushed me to the limits.
+A prevalent issue was key generation not working after pytest, however after some tinkering to my main project this somehow vanished ;/

 RUN : 'pytest test_project.py -v'